nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 4. Should come with automated unit tests and open source code.
 5. Should return to a functioning state when system restarts
 6. Should function well offline
-7. Shuld have no unhandled exceptions from incorrect user input<br>
+7. Shuld have no unhandled exceptions from incorrect user input

-{More to be added}
+8. Should work well stand-alone and should not be a plug-in to another software
+9. Should use text files for data storage and not [relational databases] (#relational-databases)
+10. Should store the data locally in a human editable text file
+11. Should work without requiring an installer, just download jar and run
+12. Should follow the Object-Oriented paradigm<br>

 ## Appendix D : Glossary

 ##### Mainstream OS

 > Windows, Linux, Unix, OS-X

+##### Relational databases

+> Collection of data items organized as a set of formally-described tables from which data can be accessed or reassembled in many different ways, such as SQL

 ## Appendix E : Product Survey